 Things to do

 Speewah is the nearest camping area to Barron Gorge National Park.
-It offers three individual sites plus a large communal tent area.
+It offers three individual multi-use sites plus a large communal tent-only area.
 Facilities include two gas barbecues and a wheelchair-accessible amenities block with a cold shower and toilets.

 Camping permits are required and fees apply.
 A tag with your booking number must be displayed at your camp site.